 In terms of project deliveries, unproductive meetings have a direct impact on developer experience.
 Too many meetings without a PoA can wreak havoc on project timelines.
 As deadlines approach, devs often scramble to catch up on the lost development work.
 This last-minute rush often translates into lower code quality, increased bugs, and a stressful work environment.

-Fixing The Meeting Madness At Work
+Fixing The Meeting Madness At Work in 5 Easy Steps

 Much has been written about the meeting overload and its solutions: establish an agenda, have “standing” meetings, and so on.
 However, most of these are just quick-fixes, and at times, teams do not know how to work them through.